Ice falls from aircraft

 How do I report damage?

-Heathrow operates a 24-hour telephone service for reporting vortex and ice fall damage.
+Heathrow operates a 24-hour telephone service for reporting ice fall damage.
 If you suspect your house has sustained a strike, you should report it immediately by:

 We will send out an assessor to inspect your roof as soon as possible.
 Please do not undertake any repairs before the inspection, as homes are only eligible for the scheme if the damage has been officially verified.